Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

 What you may not know is that the IRS considers bonus pay a form of earnings known as supplemental wages, which is subject to a separate tax withholding table than your regular pay.
-This guide explains what bonuses are, how the bonus tax rate works, and the steps you can take to reduce the tax impact of this extra income.
+This guide explains what bonuses are, how the bonus tax rate works, and the steps you can take to help understand and navigate the tax impact of this extra income.

 What is a bonus?